TNPSC Group 1 Syllabus 2026 – Download PDF

 Aptitude and Mental Ability (SSLC Standard)

-• Number System, Simplification, Highest Common Factor, and Lowest Common Multiple
+• Number System, Simplification, HCF, and LCM

-• Ratio and Proportion, Percentage, and Average calculations
+• Ratio and Proportion, Percentage, Average

-• Time and Work problems, Time and Distance problems
+• Time, Work, and Distance problems

-• Data Interpretation using Tables and Graphs
+• Data Interpretation (Tables and Graphs)

-• Logical Reasoning, Puzzles, and Coding-Decoding
+• Logical Reasoning, Puzzles, Coding-Decoding

-• Visual Reasoning and Alphanumeric Reasoning
+• Visual and Alphanumeric Reasoning

 TNPSC Group 1 Mains Syllabus